Parallel

 Fynn Moran

-I see clearer once he says that name, and I flick my head sideways again.
-My vision fractures as I do so, turning to the side to see the dust-choked highway shed away, replaced by a verdant clearing.
-It’s peaceful afternoon there, the blades of grass gently waver in the subtle wind, and a hand familiarly grasps mine from the side.
-Helping me to my feet, a casual voice asks,
+Something about his reply feels oddly persuasive, and similar to him, I flick my head to the side.
+The movement fractures my vision, and the dust-choked highway sheds away, replaced by a verdant clearing in the forest.
+It’s peaceful afternoon there.
+The blades of grass gently waver in the subtle wind, and the birds warn a contrived chirp.
+A familiar hand grasps mine from the side.

-“Ready to go?”
+Helping me to my feet, a casual voice asks, “Ready to go?”
 Silas.
 Memories pour back through me – a cup trying to hold a river, and I’m paralysed by their return.
-I make helpless eye contact with him, a slight grin crawling up his face from my stunned expression. “…Oli?” he asks, humbly beaming.
-It’s something to do with the way he says my name, I think, but I snap out of it.
+Seized in helpless eye contact, a grin crawls up his face from my expression. “…Oli?” he asks, entertained.
+It’s taking me a moment to decide what’s real, until I determine it doesn’t matter.
+I snap out of it.

-“Hey.”
-I call, handing him the box.
-It takes him a moment, but once he examines both sides of the packaging, he throws himself onto me, and we cling to each other.
-He says nothing, nor does he have to.
-We make our way out, but as we step outside, I realise the daylight has begun to leave us.
+As we step outside, I realise the daylight has begun to leave us.
 Stuck by the doorway, I watch as Silas hurriedly pulls the zipper of his pack closed, ready to depart.

 “Si.”
 I protest, to which he holds my eyes, confused.

+My arms stay crossed.
 “We shouldn’t travel while it’s dark, you know that.”

 “This is different.
-Most of them travel at night and we have precious cargo.
+Most of them travel at night, and we have precious cargo.
 Plus, we’ll make better time with some rest.”
 I rebut.

-A latch clicks open and the hinges warn a quiet creak, the raiders as disciplined as we were warned they would be.
+Awoken in the night by the sounds of a lock-pick, we shoot up, twisting the lantern off and listening attentively.
+A latch clicks open and the hinges pose a quiet creak, the raiders as disciplined as we were warned they would be.
 Footsteps bring them closer.
-I can’t help but recall when I demanded we stay, trying to keep us from danger.
-We were only in this situation because of me.
+I can’t help but recall demanding we stay, trying to keep us from danger.
+Yet, we were only in this situation because of me.
 Four-paces parallel.

-“The medicine.” he plainly responds.
+“The medicine.” he plainly whispers back.

 “C’mon.”
 I grunt, desperate.
 I knew his shoulders were broader than mine, but as they slam into the thick wooden frame, my heart races.

 “Oliver.” he says, strangely calm.
-Our fingers grow cold together in the night air.
+Our fingers grow cold together in the winter.
 “It’s okay.”
-The pain in his voice seeps through, and he takes some time before speaking again.
-“I um, I love you, Oli.” he stammers.
+His pained voice seeps through, taking some time before speaking again.
+“I, I love you, Oli.” he mumbles.
 I open my mouth to respond, but all sound evades me.
 No matter how much I try to force my voice, I can’t speak.
-Tears glide to my chin.
+Silence’s brisk fingers clasp over my jaw, and tears glide to my chin.

 “Oli?” he asks, almost pleading, his hand squeezing mine tighter.

-I just listen.
+I just listened.
 Two-paces parallel.

-The foul man ahead of me is close enough to hear now, his begging and spluttering clearer than ever.
+The foul man ahead is close enough to hear now, his begging and spluttering clearer than ever.
 “I’m sorry.” he says, repeatedly, guilt dripping from his frame.
 And for the first time, I understand him.

 One-pace parallel.

-I start to lumber, raising my knees just enough to allow my limp feet to loll from my ankles.
+I start to lumber, raising my knees just enough to allow my limp feet room to loll from my ankles.
 And I whisper things to myself.
 Hurried and sharpened, my words hold spite, but not sense.
 Limping, I try to uphold my posture but cannot.
 My back coils over, taut like a spring, my neck twisting violently to stare down the debris covered path ahead.

 The more I give in, the more I remember him.

 “I shouldn’t have left you Silas,” I croon, the words instinctual.
-“I’m so sorry.
+“I’m sorry.
 I don’t deserve it, but I will plead your forgiveness until the last echo peels from my arid tongue.”

 “I can’t make it my love,” I say to the dimming sky, “may I dream of you instead?”